mrsauravsahu/config/readme.md

 You need to set the `$CLI_CONFIG_THEME` variable to change themes.
 Themes are set with the `antigen theme <$CLI_CONFIG_THEME>` command.

-Once you change the variable, run an `antigen reset` to see the changes.
+Once you change the variable, run an `antigen reset` and restart the terminal to see the changes.
 ## Using [mrsauravsahu](profiles/mrsauravsahu) profile

 You can view the `main.sh` and `.zshrc` files in this directory to see what commands I run.